 What is Affinage?

 Affinage is the process of maturing cheese, a craft that transforms young wheels into complex masterpieces.
 It is here that the magic of flavor and texture unfolds, as the cheese interacts with its environment.
-The cellars, with their controlled humidity, oxygen and temperature, become a living laboratory where cheeses develop their identity and their own personality.
+The cellars, with their controlled humidity and temperature, become a living laboratory where cheeses develop their identity.

 The Role of the Affineur